 2011 Update: Since writing this chapter I have received several accounts from people who have experienced mysterious lights in the Longdendale Valley.
 They had said nothing until they read about the ‘lights’ whilst searching for answers.
 Here are two accounts received by email:

 “…Dear Dr Clarke: I glanced at your webchat on the Sky News website today and noticed your comment about the number of strange occurences in the Pennine area between Manchester and Sheffield.
 I was reminded of a very, very odd experience recounted to me by my uncle prior to his death in 2000 – I took a look at your website and started reading about the phenomenon of the Longdendale Lights, which I had not previously heard about.
 I was amazed to find that my uncle’s experience matched almost exactly that of Barbara Drabble, who is mentioned in your article.

-“As I said, my uncle was a solicitor and a very down-to-earth, straight-talking Yorkshireman – prior to this incident, he would jokingly dismiss anything strange or even spiritual as “mumbo-jumbo”.
+“As I said, my uncle was a very down-to-earth, straight-talking Yorkshireman – prior to this incident, he would jokingly dismiss anything strange or even spiritual as “mumbo-jumbo”.
 Indeed, he was very reluctant to talk about what happened – I heard about it through his son and later managed to convince him to tell me about it – he was still extremely reluctant when he did eventually talk to me.
 This makes me wonder how many people have experienced this and, for whatever reason, have not told anyone about it.